 It is important that employment records be kept up to date.
-Employees must notify the Human Resources Department if there are any changes or corrections to their name, home address, contact telephone number, marital status, or emergency contact.
-The form to process a change in personal information can be obtained from the Human Resources Department.
+Employees must notify the Human Resources Department if there are any changes or corrections to their name and marital status.
+The form to process a name change can be obtained from the Human Resources Department and/or on-line.
+Changes regarding home address, contact telephone number, and emergency contact information can be changed in Skyward through employee access.
 Information pertaining to beneficiary changes should be submitted to the Employee Benefits Department.